w3c/wai-quick-start/source/authoring.html.erb.md

 {:/}

 {:.attach_permalink}
-## Make the text in links clear
+## Make link text clear

+Try to write link text so that it would make sense out of context.
+Link text should describe the content of the link target in a meaningful way.
 Avoid using link text such as 'click here', 'find out more', or 'read more'.
-Link text should ideally describe the content of the link target in a meaningful way.
 Where the link target is not HTML, indicate the document type and approximate size in the link text.

 {::nomarkdown}
 <%= example_start %>